Alien Nation (film): Set design and filming

 Numerous interior and exterior locations used to suit the needs of the story were filmed in Los Angeles, California.
 Within a five-month shooting schedule, three weeks were spent shooting at studio locations.
 Production designer Jack Collis explained how the film integrates a minority group (the aliens) into the film, saying "The idea was to bring in this alien group, assimilate them into our society, and get them a locale that would be a part of Los Angeles, ...
 It would look almost as if a group of Koreans or Vietnamese that had moved into the area.
 This group would have established their own community.
 They have their own language, their own signs."
 The film crew installed fictional alien language signs along Western Avenue and Santa Monica Boulevard.
 Colored drawings were made of all stores on both sides of the street for two full blocks.
 Painted and electrical signs were designed for each building.
 Graffiti was also carefully planned out.
 The film crew did their own painting and even took a big blank concrete wall and inserted alien graffiti for a scene involving an early physical confrontation between the main characters.
 Essentially, the alphabet of the alien citizens had to be designed as an integral part of their environment.
 He commented how the crew "came up with individual alphabets and then combined them into certain words like, say, 'enter' and 'open', so that we could repeat them, ..." while also mentioning how they "brought in a language expert to give us something the actors could be comfortable with."
 The Hawthorns, a well known family of sign painters, created most of the alien signs.
 Collis even mused how at one point, store owners liked, and wouldn't want to take down, the alien graffiti used during filming on their properties.
-Collis recalled how the alien language resembled "a flowing design more like hand writing than lettering, that looks almost like a heartbeat graph.
-Occasionally, we'd underline it as though it came from sort of electronic machine, like an IBM report.
-It turned out to be such a simple thing once we got it going, but we had to go through a process of 'what is this going to look like?' before we got what we wanted."